-As mentioned earlier, a new SDK version 2.5.0 has been released in parallel with MCUXpresso IDE version 10.3.0 however, this SDK format includes features that are not compatible with earlier versions of MCUXpresso IDE.
+A new SDK version 2.6.0 has been released in parallel with MCUXpresso IDE version 11.0.0 however, this SDK format includes features that are not compatible with earlier versions of MCUXpresso IDE.
 As a result, these new SDKs may fail to install or offer reduced featured when used in older versions of MCUXpresso IDE.